My name is Colin. I’m a rider. I’m a dad. I’m a husband. I’m a teacher. I’m a racer.

 Most important, somewhere along the way, I transformed.
 Not a small transformation.
-I’m talking about a life-changing, all-consuming, full body, heart, and mind transformation.
+I’m talking about a life-changing, all-consuming, full body, heart, mind, and soul transformation.

-Sure, I lost a bit of weight and my body has undergone some pretty significant alterations (read: cuts, contusions, bashes, crashes, and even a little breakage) but the how I handle everything else has also changed as well: Stress; how I feel about myself; how I feel about others; and how I handle daily challenges…
+Sure, I lost a bit of weight and my body has undergone some pretty significant alterations (read: cuts, contusions, bashes, crashes, and even a little breakage) but the way I handle everything else has also changed as well: day-to-day stress; how I feel about myself; how I feel about others; how I handle the little things; and how I handle the big things.

-However, one challenge I still have difficulty with is how to become a better rider.
+Honestly, I’m not a great rider.
 You see, even though I ride as hard as I can (usually), try as hard as I can (most of the time), and ride as often as I can (as often as I can), I always feel like I’m just not as good as the other riders.
 I’m never last place (okay, maybe once or twice), but I’m very often close to it.
 I guess I’m okay with being just okay, but if pressed, I have to admit that I really would like to place better in races.

-I know I’m becoming a better rider because I can see the improvements in my technique and overall fitness, but when I race, or ride with better riders (which is everybody), I just don’t seem to measure up.
+I know I’m becoming a better rider because I can see the improvements in my technique and overall fitness, but when I race, or ride with better riders (which feels like everybody), I just don’t seem to measure up.
 Again, I guess I’m okay with that…

 …but not really.

 Everyone has their excuses for not being a better rider, but mine are worse.

 Okay, I know my excuses aren’t worse, but they sure feel like it.
 At every race, and on every ride, I feel like I’m the anomaly.
 Remember the game, “Which one of these is not like the others?”.
 It’s me.
 I’m not like the others.